-If no deal for leaving the EU is agreed between the EU and the UK, Airline Operating Licence and Air Operator’s Certificates (AOC) holders operating in and out of the UK would need to take action to ensure they can continue to operate aircraft as they currently do.
-This page sets out areas that you need to consider to prepare for such an eventuality.
-Note that individual circumstances would vary and are a matter for each business and individual to consider.
+Airline Operating Licence and Air Operator Certificate (AOC) holders may need to take action to ensure they can continue to operate aircraft between the UK and the EU as previously.
+This page sets out areas that you need to consider.
+Note that individual circumstances will vary and are a matter for each business and individual.
 You may need to discuss your individual circumstances with us directly.

 What if I hold an Air Transport Licence and National AOC?

-As of the withdrawal date, an Air Operator Certificate (AOC) issued to airlines by the UK CAA would remain valid for air services from the UK.
-UK issued AOCs may continue to display EASA references for a period until they are replaced – this reference does not affect their validity.)
+After 31 December 2020, an Air Operator Certificate (AOC) issued to airlines by the UK CAA remains valid for air services from the UK.
+(Please note that UK-issued AOCs might continue to display EASA references for a period until they are replaced – this reference does not affect their validity.)

-If you currently rely on more extensive freedoms, such as flying within EU 27 member states, we recommend you speak to the CAA’s Airline Licensing team as soon as possible.
+If you currently rely on more extensive freedoms, such as flying within EU 27 Member States these arrangements will change, we recommend you contact the CAA’s Airline Licensing team as soon as possible: firstname.lastname@example.org

 Do UK operators require an EASA Part TCO to continue to fly into the EU?

-Once the UK has left the EU, airlines with UK Air Operators Certificates (AOCs) would be considered 'third country' operators (TCOs).
+After 31 December 2020, airlines with UK Air Operators Certificates (AOCs) will be considered 'third country' operators (TCOs).

 TCOs require a safety authorisation from EASA in accordance with the requirements of Commission Regulation (EU) 452/2014 to operate within the European Common Aviation Area.

-EASA has announced that it is accepting TCO applications from UK AOC holders and has adopted a streamlined process for UK carriers.
+EASA announced previously that it would accept TCO applications from UK AOC holders and has adopted a streamlined process for UK carriers.
 Details on that process and a link to the application form are available here: https://www.easa.europa.eu/brexit

 Note: you will not be able to undertake commercial operations to, from or within the European Common Aviation Area without an EASA TCO.

-Would UK airlines have access to European markets and will permission be required?
+UPDATE: Will UK airlines have access to European markets and will permission be required?